 You might be wondering how busy the area is?
 Well, Pyrgos Village is quieter than other areas on the island and much-less commercial.
 So, you’ll get an insight into the traditional feeling of Santorini.

 Is there any better way to spend the end of the first day of your 2 day Santorini itinerary than cruising around the island?
 It is hard to beat this.
 Not only do you get majestic island views of one of Greece’s most famous and spectacular islands.
-You also get a superb BBQ supper with some of Greece’s best wine.
+You also get a superb BBQ supper with some of Greece’s best wines.

 If you want to take some incredible photos, the tour stops at numerous spots, including Indian Rock, Black Mountain, and the Old Lighthouse.
 You’ll experience Santorini’s most remarkable sunsets – not a bad way to conclude day one, right?